manojtpillai/kubuculum/README.md

 ```

 Based on settings in the dummy.yaml input file, this will run a dummy
-benchmark (just sleeps for a specified suration).
+benchmark (just sleeps for a specified duration).
 Output goes to a
 timestamped directory */tmp/run_\<timestamp\>*.
 A quick examination
 of this directory should give a sense of how the tool organizes
 output.